 Once you sign up on their website, you can order the tests you want and they promptly send you their “Micro Sample Collection Convenience Kit.”
 The kit contains everything you need to obtain a small sample (four drops) of blood, place it in a collection container, and mail back to BioIQ for processing.
 They even provide the band-aid!

-I asked co-founder and CEO, Justin Bellante, a former PhD candidate in Materials Engineering, why not just make a quick trip to the local drug store to pick up home test kits for glucose, hemoglobin A1c and lipids?
+I asked co-founder and CEO, Justin Bellante, a former Ph.D candidate in Materials Engineering, why not just make a quick trip to the local drug store to pick up some home test kits for glucose, hemoglobin A1c, and lipids?

 Two reasons, he said:

 BioIQ views its core competency as facilitating test ordering and collection.
 Justin told me they aspire to be the Netflix of Healthcare…lord knows, healthcare could use (pardon the pun) a healthy dose of Netflix convenience and service.
-Ordering lab tests online eliminates the need for a trip to the doctor to order the test and then, often times, a separate trip to a lab facility to get the blood draw, and then – as happened to me recently, still another trip to the doctor to get the results.
+Ordering lab tests online eliminate the need for a trip to the doctor to order the test, a separate trip to a lab facility to get the blood draw, and—as happened to me recently—still another trip to the doctor to get the results.
 Who designed that system?
 And, who benefits from it?

 Paying the price